Enrico V. Gloria

 Assistant Professor of International Relations

-Enrico Gloria joined the department of Political Science in January 2019.
-He is currently completing his PhD studies at Tsinghua University where he specializes in Chinese foreign policy under the supervision of Professor Chen Qi (陈琪).
-Enrico also completed his Master’s degree in Politics (International Relations) from the same university, where he was awarded the “Oustanding Master’s Student Award” and the “Outstanding Master’s Thesis Award”.
-He was also a Research Intern at the Carnegie-Tsinghua Center under the Young Ambassador’s Program in 2018.
-Prior to his graduate studies at Tsinghua, Enrico attended a one-year Chinese language program at Tianjin Normal University.
-He is a recipient of the Chinese Government Scholarship for his studies from 2015 to 2018 and the Xinghua Scholarship grant for his ongoing doctorate studies.
-Enrico obtained his Bachelor of Arts (Economics) degree from the UP School of Economics in 2013.
+Enrico Gloria joined the Department of Political Science in January 2019.
+He is currently a Ph.D. candidate at Tsinghua University, specializing in Chinese foreign policy under the supervision of Professor Chen Qi (陈琪).
+Enrico also completed his Master’s degree in Politics (International Relations) at Tsinghua, where he received the “Outstanding Master’s Student Award” and the “Outstanding Master’s Thesis Award.”
+In 2018, he was a Research Intern at the Carnegie-Tsinghua Center under the Young Ambassador’s Program.
+Before his graduate studies, Enrico completed a one-year Chinese language program at Tianjin Normal University.
+He is a recipient of the Chinese Government Scholarship for his studies from 2015 to 2018 and the Xinghua Scholarship for his ongoing doctoral studies.
+Enrico obtained his Bachelor of Arts in Economics from the UP School of Economics in 2013.

-Before joining the department, Enrico also served as a senior lecturer at the Department of International Studies at Far Eastern University, Manila.
-He was also a research associate at the Asian Institute of Management Policy Center from 2014 to 2015.
-In 2012, Enrico served as an intern at the Third World Studies Center in CSSP– the place where he found his passion for research and the academe.
+Before joining the department, Enrico served as a Senior Lecturer at the Department of International Studies at Far Eastern University, Manila.
+He was also a Research Associate at the Asian Institute of Management Policy Center from 2014 to 2015.
+In 2012, Enrico interned at the Third World Studies Center in CSSP, where he discovered his passion for research and academia.

-Assistant Professor Gloria primarily handles general education and introductory courses on social, economic, and political thought; and International Relations, as well as elective courses in International Political Economy and Philippine foreign policy.
-His areas of interest include Philippine-China relations, Chinese foreign policy, major powers, ASEAN-China relations, economic statecraft, politics of China, and theories of IR.
-He is currently doing research on China’s foreign policy discourses, China’s influence in Southeast Asia, and social identity theory in international relations.
+Assistant Professor Gloria primarily teaches general education and introductory courses on social, economic, and political thought, as well as International Relations.
+He also offers elective courses in International Political Economy and Philippine foreign policy.
+His areas of interest include Chinese foreign policy, China’s use of countermeasures, Philippine-China Relations, Philippine foreign policy, ASEAN-China relations, economic statecraft, politics of China, and theories of international relations (IR).
+He is currently researching China’s foreign policy discourses, China’s influence in Southeast Asia, and social identity theory in international relations.

-Enrico likes to study Chinese during his free time.
-He also enjoys working out as well as playing Pokémon games on his Nintendo Switch and Nintendo DS.
-Enrico is also a devoted “Lamb”, having been a fan of Mariah Carey’s music since “Fantasy” was released in 1995.
+In his free time, Enrico enjoys studying Chinese, working out, and playing Pokémon games on his Nintendo Switch and Nintendo DS.
+He is also a devoted “Lamb,” having been a fan of Mariah Carey’s music since “Fantasy” was released in 1995.

 Education